For MA Students

 In addition to a full-fellowship for graduate study, fellows receive a living stipend of $30,000 per year for up to three years, and become part of a diverse professional community that encourages learning about one's self as a leader though interactions with others with different points of view.
 To be eligible, you must be committed to devoting your professional career to enhancing the North American Jewish Community, and be between the ages of 21 and 40.
 All Wexner application materials must be submitted to the foundation in early January.
 Please check the foundation's website for details.

 Students who have an interest in working in New York's Jewish communal sector may be interested in UJA-Federation's Wiener Educational Center's scholarships.
 Scholarship recipients are required to intern within UJA-Federation of New York's network of agencies, area synagogues, or day schools while receiving scholarship funds, and to work in those settings, in the UJA-Federation of New York catchment area, for a minimum of two years after graduation.
 Scholarship recipients also participate in a number of educational seminars throughout the year to grapple with some of the key challenges facing the organized Jewish community.

 Learn more about UJA-Federation's Wiener Educational Center's scholarships and download the application.
-Applications must be submitted electronically to Rebecca Russo before February 15, 2013, and early applications are encouraged.
-Please contact Rebecca Russo with any questions.
+Applications must be submitted early in the calendar year.
+Please visit the UJA website for details.